truesoulcoder/dealpig/DEVELOPMENT_PLAN.md

    - ✅ Document generation tests failing due to docx.Header constructor issues - Fixed with proper docx library mocking

 2. **React Version Compatibility**:
-   - The `react-draft-wysiwyg` package is not compatible with React 19
+   - ✅ The `react-draft-wysiwyg` package has been replaced with TipTap editor which is compatible with React 19
-   - Currently bypassing with `--legacy-peer-deps` but needs a permanent solution
+   - ✅ No longer bypassing with `--legacy-peer-deps` for editor dependency

 3. **Security Issues**:
-   - npm audit shows vulnerabilities that need to be addressed
+   - npm audit shows vulnerabilities that need to be addressed, but it seems they can't be patched without breaking the app

 ## Short-term Improvements (1-3 months)